brysontang/lore/commands/onboard.md

 For each person:
 - Name, role, responsibilities
-- IDs across systems (ClickUp ID, GitLab username, Slack handle)
+- IDs across systems (Linear ID, GitLab username, Slack handle)
 - Any working patterns worth noting

 Then ask: "Who do I go to for X?
 Who should I NOT bother for Y?"